lbryio/lbry.tech/documents/glossary.md

 ### Canonical URL

-Similar to the [Short URL](#short-url) but for claims that are signed by channels, both the channel Short URL and claim Short URL are returned (i.e. lbry://@LBRY-Social#d/two#f.
-A canonical URL will change if the channel is updated, therefore its less permanent than a Short URL which is less permanent than the [Permanent URL](https://spec.lbry.com/#urls).
+Similar to the [Short URL](#short-url), but will include the channel for but for claims that are signed by channels.
+The canonical URL is generally the recommend URL to use when linking LBRY URLs or displaying URLs to users.
+Note that it is rarely possible for the canonical URL to change to a shorter version when a competeting channel or claim is abandoned, but even if this happens, older canonical URLs will still work.

 ### Chainquery